foroozandehgroup/NMR-EsPy/docs/content/gui/usage/setup.rst

 Advanced Estimation Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clicking the `Advanced Settings` button will load a window enabling various aspects of the estimation routine to be tweaked:
+Clicking the `Advanced Settings` button will load a window enabling a few more advanced aspects of the estimation routine to be tweaked:

 .. only:: html

   .. image:: ../../media/gui/windows/advanced_settings_window.png
     :align: center
-    :scale: 80%
+    :scale: 15%

 .. only:: latex

   .. image:: ../../media/gui/windows/advanced_settings_window.png
     :align: center
-    :scale: 60%
+    :scale: 12%

 Below is a summary of the meaning of all of these parameters.